DylanPDao/c0323-code-solutions/javascript-forms/javascript-forms-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What event is fired when a user places their cursor in a form control?
+- What event is fired when a user places their cursor in a form control? focus

-- What event is fired when a user's cursor leaves a form control?
+- What event is fired when a user's cursor leaves a form control? blur

-- What event is fired as a user changes the value of a form control?
+- What event is fired as a user changes the value of a form control? input

-- What event is fired when a user clicks the `"submit"` button within a `<form>`?
+- What event is fired when a user clicks the `"submit"` button within a `<form>`? submit

-- What does the `event.preventDefault()` method do?
+- What does the `event.preventDefault()` method do? stops the form from submitting with preset information

-- What does submitting a form without `event.preventDefault()` do?
+- What does submitting a form without `event.preventDefault()` do? submits the the default information
 - What property of a form element object contains all of the form's controls.
+.elements

-- What property of a form control object gets and sets its value?
+- What property of a form control object gets and sets its value? element methods

-- What is one risk of writing a lot of code without checking to see if it works so far?
+- What is one risk of writing a lot of code without checking to see if it works so far? cant figure out where the bug is

-- What is an advantage of having your console open when writing a JavaScript program?
+- What is an advantage of having your console open when writing a JavaScript program? allows console.log so you can see if your code actually works

+QUESTIONS FOR SHAWN: go over prevent default

 ## Notes